SigmaHQ/sigma-specification/Taxonomy_specification.md

   * Uses the same field names as `category: proxy`
 * `product: antivirus`
   * Field Names:
-    * Filename: the name and path of the source threat file
+    * `Filename`: the name and path of the source threat file
-    * Signature: name of the threat like "EICAR-Test-File"
+    * `Signature`: name of the threat like "EICAR-Test-File"
-    * Action: action take by the antivirus like "delete"
+    * `Action`: action take by the antivirus like "delete"

+# History

+* 2022/12/19 Taxonomy V1.3.2
+  * Minor tweak and updates to the syntax and text
+* 2022/11/13 Taxonomy V1.3.1
+  * Add missing service shell-core
+* 2022/11/01 Taxonomy V1.3.0
+  * Add missing windows services
+* 2022/10/25 Taxonomy V1.2.0
+  * Order the windows logs
+* 2022/10/19 Taxonomy V1.1.0
+  * Fix links and spelling
+* 2022/09/18 Taxonomy V1.0.0
+  * First version